sheldonhull/sheldonhull.hugo/content/docs/awspowershell.md

 title: AWSPowershell
 slug: awspowershell
 permalink: /docs/awspowershell/
-excerpt: A cheatsheet and quick start reference for working with AWSPowershell
+summary: A cheatsheet and quick start reference for working with AWSPowershell
 date: 2019-02-19T00:00:00.000Z
 toc: true
 comments: true
 ---

-{{< premonition type="info" title="Requests or Suggestions" >}} If you have any requests or improvements for this content, please comment below.
+{{< admonition type="info" title="Requests or Suggestions" >}} If you have any requests or improvements for this content, please comment below.
 It will open a GitHub issue for chatting further.
 I'd be glad to improve with any additional quick help and in general like to know if anything here in particular was helpful to someone.
-Cheers! 👍 {{< /premonition >}}
+Cheers! 👍 {{< /admonition >}}

 ## Setup